RaffaDNDM/Computer-Networks/README.md

     3. Web Client HTTP/1.1
     4. Web Client with caching implemented using Last-Modified header and HEAD method
     5. Web Client with caching implemented using If-Modified-Since header
+  - Web Proxy
+    1. HTTPS (4-Level Gateway) and HTTP (7-Level Gateway) management
+    2. Keep-alive and close connections together
+    3. Blacklist mangement for some domains
+    4. Filter of type of content of the response
+    5. Limit of the average bitrate in HTTPS connection
+    6. Limit of the average bitrate in HTTPS connection (alternative version)
+    7. Limit the maximum bitrate in HTTPS connection
+    8. Whitelist management of some domains
   - Web Server
-    1. Standard version with management of function calls
+    1. Standard version with also management of function calls
+    2. Web Server with both versions of caching management
     2. Web Server with Transfer-Encoding:chunked header
     3. Web Server with Content-Length header
-    4. Web Server with both caching management
     5. Web Server that replies with message of client, with additional info about client
-  - Web Proxy
-    1. HTTPS and HTTP management
-    2. Keep-alive and close connections together

 - [Base64 implementation.](https://github.com/RaffaDNDM/Computer-Networks/tree/master/code/3_base64)

 - [Implementation of Ethernet Packets using socket.](https://github.com/RaffaDNDM/Computer-Networks/tree/master/code/4_dll)
   1. ARP (Address Resolution Protocol)
   2. ping